beaumanvienna/marley/README.md

 The project is comprised of Mednafen, Dolphin, Mupen64plus, PPSSPP, and PCSX2.
 Marley's launcher interface is designed to be used with gamepads.
-Gamepads can be hotplugged and automatically detetcted in the launcher interface.
-Marley also allows to configure the button assignment of a controller manually.
+Gamepads can be hotplugged and automatically detected in the launcher interface.
+Marley also allows one to configure the button assignment of a controller manually.
 The controller settings are shared with all emulators.
-Marley allows to browse one's ROM collection and launch games for the GBA, GBC, NES/SNES, Sega Genesis, N64, PS1, PS2, PSP, Gamecube, and Wii. <br />
+Marley allows browsing one's ROM collection and launch games for the GBA, GBC, NES/SNES, Sega Genesis, N64, PS1, PS2, PSP, Gamecube, and Wii. <br />
 <br />
 Please make sure to install an